malisas/schema-uml/README.md

 **avro2uml** builds on his original code-base to add in additional features like data clusters, clickable clusters, and some amount of automation.

 **protobuf2uml** is the same idea, but using Protocol Buffers-described schemas instead of Avro.
-It is still a work in progress.